Azure/azure-sdk-for-go/sdk/azidentity/README.md

 Credentials return `CredentialUnavailableError` when they're unable to attempt authentication because they lack required data or state.
-For example, `NewEnvironmentCredential` will raise this exception when [its configuration](#environment-variables "its configuration") is incomplete.
+For example, `NewEnvironmentCredential` will return an error when [its configuration](#environment-variables "its configuration") is incomplete.

-Credentials raise `AuthenticationFailedError` when they fail to authenticate.
+Credentials return `AuthenticationFailedError` when they fail to authenticate.
 Call `Error()` on `AuthenticationFailedError` to see why authentication failed.
 When returned by `DefaultAzureCredential` or `ChainedTokenCredential`, the message collects error messages from each credential in the chain.